louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 ---
 layout: post
-title: Predicting price of red wines from SAQ.com (Société des alcools du Québec)
+title: Text Data Visualization with Google Analytics
 ---

 <br>
 <br>
-In this post, we will build a regression model in roder to predict the price of red wine from data that we will get from the SAQ website (Société des alcools du Québec).
-For this, we will first extract the data from SAQ.com.
-After we get the data that we need, we will built our regressor model to predict the price of red wines.

-In order to do this, we will :
+In this post, we will build a scatterplot tool for text.
+For this, we'll collect the data from the publicly available Kurier.at dataset in BigQuery.
+Kurier.at is an Austrian newsite.

+We will upload a sample of Google Analytics data from this news site, This sample contains page tracking events.

+The goal of post is to create a text data visualization tool that is intended visualizing most frequents words of most and less popular news articles.

+This notebook illustrates how to:

-* Extract the data
+* Pull the data from Bigquery
-* Built our model
+* Use a pre-trained statistical models in German with Spacy
+* Visualize words frequency vs popularity of articles

 <br>
 <br>
 <br>